-This team has decided that to further encourage regional STEAM efforts, a Mini Maker Faire needs to be held in Northwest Missouri.
-The faire will really boost interest in STEAM areas with youth, teens, adults, and seniors.
+This team determined that to further encourage regional STEAM efforts, a Mini Maker Faire in Northwest Missouri will really boost interest in STEAM areas with youth, teens, adults, and seniors.
 Hopefully, the increased interest will lead to more students and residents pursuing STEAM careers and perhaps even become entrepreneurs.
-The faire activities will not only provide a fun introduction to many STEAM areas, it is also expected to entertain, educate and inspire.
+The faire activities will not only provide a fun introduction to many STEAM areas, but it is also expected to entertain, educate and inspire.
 The Big Muddy Mini Maker Faire is a product of this regional STEAM Action Team that meets at Heartland Foundation in St. Joseph, Missouri.

 The Faire is ideally suited to support the focus and goals of STEAM projects and protocols – as they exist and as they evolve, both in schools and in communities.

 We invite you to join us in this exciting endeavor.

 Maker Faire originated in 2006 in the San Francisco Bay Area as a project of the editors of Make: magazine.
 It has since grown into a significant worldwide network of both flagship and independently-produced events.
 Read more on Maker Faire history, the Maker Movement, as well as how to start a Maker Faire or a School Maker Faire where you live.